thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/basic/thingsboard-upload-example-dashboard.md

         title: Navigate to the "**Dashboards**" page.
 By default, you navigate to the dashboard group "All".
 Click on the "**+**" icon in the top right corner.
 Select "**Import dashboard**".
     ===
         image: /images/user-guide/dashboards/dashboard-import-pe.png,
-        title:In the dashboard import window, upload the JSON file and click "**Import**" button.
+        title: In the dashboard import window, upload the JSON file and click "**Import**" button.
     ===
         image: /images/user-guide/dashboards/dashboard-import-1-pe.png,
         title: Dashboard has been imported.